 Via all three of our entry route.

 Recruitment is now open for degree holders (DHEP & PPD) and non-degree holders (PCDA) into the Police Constable role.
 To apply click the link below.

 If you'd like to find out more about the role before you get started, sign up to one of our awareness events by following the link below.

 It is a challenging career that demands a high level of personal integrity and responsibility.
 Working as a Police Constable is an interesting and rewarding role that once you have completed your first class training will reward you with an extraordinary job that is unlike any other.

-Police Constables carry out a huge array of policing tasks, from patrolling the streets in cars and on foot, working with communities and maintaining law and order and protecting vulnerable members of society.
+Police Officers carry out a huge array of policing tasks, from patrolling the streets in cars and on foot, working with communities and maintaining law and order and protecting vulnerable members of society.

 Officers work on a 24 hour a day, 7 days a week shift.
 No matter what day it is, it is business as usual for our officers.

 As a frontline police officer you will be the face of Devon & Cornwall Police, supporting local communities, building relationships and combating crime, it is a vital role and one that makes a tangible difference to the communities in which we serve.